lincolnyouree/Yellow-Slotmachine/README.md

 # User Experience

 ## User Persona #1:

 Paul is an aging singer-songwriter who enjoys cartoons, LSD, and the occasional trip down Penny, rather, memory lane.
 Paul has an upcoming show at a rundown casino in Cripple Creek and knows he will have some time to kill after his set.

 ## User Persona #2:

 Ringo is a drummer and aspiring singer.
-He needs the money.
+He likely needs the money.

 ## Minimum Viable Product:
 * As a user, I should be able to click on a button to simulate a spin.